osteele/p5-server/docs/proxy-cache.md

 ## What is Cached?

-Requests for NPM packages from the JSDelivr, Skypack, and Unpkg content delivery networks are cached, as are resources from `fonts.googleapis.com` and `fonts.gstatic.com`.
+Requests for npm packages from jsDelivr, Skypack, and unpkg content delivery networks are cached, as are resources from `fonts.googleapis.com` and `fonts.gstatic.com`.

-Import paths from the community p5.js libraries are also cached.
-Most of these paths are served from a CDN and would be cached in any case.
-A few of the community libraries are served from servers that are specific to those libraries or the organizations that publish them; this ensures that they are cached as well.
+Import paths from community p5.js libraries are also cached.
+Most are already served by a recognized CDN.
+The explicit list also covers libraries hosted on their own project or organization servers.

 ## Command Line